ekozak7/Trident-2021/Gaussian/Single Target/Readme.txt

 Read Me

-MCTSgaussian.m performs a MCTS with random walk defaul policy on a search grid with one target placed according to the Gaussian distribtuion
+MCTSgaussian.m performs a MCTS with UCT selection policy and random walk default policy on a search grid with one target placed according to the Gaussian distribtuion